 This is an extremely useful technique to use in correlation with watching for drops in PLE.
 If it drops then check to see what was running at the time.
 This shows you what queries were running, which would be most of your issues, but it could be outside of the query itself and actually be something like a large auto update statistics task being kicked off that you won’t see here.

 Very few people do this, yet it’s so obvious once you start.
 You want to raise PLE, right?
-PLE is a measurement of how long stuff stays in your buffer cache, and drops because something else needed to be put in there.
+PLE is a measurement of how long stuff stays in your buffer pool, and drops because something else needed to be put in there.
 So, what’s in there that’s taking up all your space and how’d it get there?
-I felt like a fool that it took me years to come up with that question, and I feel like a bit of a fool for that.
+I felt like a fool that it took me years to come up with that questions, but then I realized that most people never ask it at all.

 It was actually one of my biggest tuning revelations since I read Grant Fritchey’s Execution Plans book.
 And you always know it’s a great revelation when you find yourself yelling at yourself for not realizing it earlier…years earlier.

 So, how do you do this?
 Query your cache to find the indexes that take up the most space there, pick one that is an excessive amount of space or doesn’t look like it belongs there, query the proc cache to find out where that index is used, and tune that query either through code changes or indexing changes.
 The scripts to do this and a more detailed description of the process can be found in my post Cleaning up the Buffer Pool to Increase PLE, and a newer post of mine, Query the Buffer Pool, has an even better script to see what’s in cache across all databases on the instance at once in a more efficient query.

 Look In Your Proc Cache for Opportunities